-The District's taxable values grew by 5.2% for 2021.
-The winter tax bills continued to reflect a rate of 10.34 mills to be levied for debt on all properties in order to allow the District to pay back their original bonds and also pay back their loan from the State's school loan revolving fund in the time frame allowed.
-The District's sinking fund mills were rolled back from 1.60 mills to 1.5651 mills due to the Headlee Rollback calculation.
-Voters approved the sinking fund renewal for a period of 10 years, 2021 to 2030 at 1.60 mills.
-Voters also renewed the operating millage in an August special election for 19.4662 mills so that the District will not be subject to a rollback calculation.
-The District is only authorized to levy 18.0000 mills.
+The District's taxable values grew by 5.55% for 2022.
+The winter tax bills continued to reflect a rate of 10.34 mills to be levied for debt on all properties in order to allow the District to pay back their original bonds and also pay back their loan from the State's school bond loan fund in the time frame allowed.
+The District's sinking fund mills were rolled back from 1.60 mills to 1.5533 mills due to the Headlee Rollback calculation.

 The Hopkins Board of Education and District employees are encouraged by the financial position of the District.
-As the District completed the year, the general fund balance reported a fund balance of \$3,022,676, which is above last year's ending fund balance of \$2,443,559 and brings the fund balance to 18.18%.
+As the District completed the year, the general fund balance reported a fund balance of \$2,994,498 or 16.5% of general fund expenditures.